openxla/community/rfcs/20230510-common-benchmark-suite.md

 The framework contains the classes and utilities to define benchmarks.
 The classes only describe the compiler-agnostic parts of a benchmark, which include:

-*   Model class to define model metadata and the artifacts (e.g., exported StableHLO, script of model implementation with ML framework, input data, and expected output data).
+*   Model class to define model metadata and the artifacts.
+    *   Model artifacts will be provided in the original format (the implementation with ML framework) and its derived formats (e.g, exported StableHLO).
+*   Test data class to define input and expected output data.
+    *   Expected output are provided with tolerance settings for verification.
-*   Device class to define device specifications to run benchmarks (e.g., GCP VM models).
+*   Device class to define device specifications to run benchmarks (e.g., GCP VM types, host environment, specification of the accelerator).
-*   Benchmark class to define a pair of the model and target device specification to run.
+*   Benchmark class to define a tuple of the model, input data, expected output, and target device specification to run.

-Model implementations will also be available in their respective frameworks e.g.
+As model implementations will be available in their respective frameworks (e.g., JAX, PyTorch, Tensorflow).
-JAX, PyTorch, Tensorflow.
 Framework-level benchmarks can import these implementations through Python modules.
+Utilities to compare the model output with the expected results will also be provided in the benchmark suite.

 #### Collections of Benchmark Definitions